-POLS 2111 ELEMENTARY TOPICS IN POLITICAL SCIENCE
+POLS 2111 ELEMENTARY TOPICS IN POLITICS

-Topics selected by the department focusing on specialized interests within the discipline and interests of department majors and non-majors with little or no background in political science.
+Topics selected by the department focusing on specialized interests within the discipline and interests of department majors and non-majors with little or no background in politics.

 POLS 2200 STATE AND LOCAL POLITICS

 A description and analysis of the structure and operation of American state and local government, federal-state relationships, the political process, and the formation of public policy.
 Prerequisite: POLS 1101.